Complexity order of multiple resource algorithms: Complexity order

 \subsection{Minimizing the resource at fixed error}

 Suppose, instead, that we wish to minimize the complexity for a fixed error requirement.
-This is often closer to the requirements of a scientific problem.
 An experimental measurement may have a known error-bar, and one wishes to compare theory with experiment.
 In such cases, obtaining the theoretical prediction with an error much lower than experimental errors is wasteful of computational resources.

-If we wish to minimize the resource $N$ at fixed total error $\epsilon$, we minimize:
+To minimize the resource $N$ at fixed total error $\epsilon$, we minimize:

 where the Lagrange multiplier $\lambda_{N}$ is chosen so that there is a predetermined value of $\hat{\epsilon}=\epsilon\left(\bm{N}\right)$.
 Differentiating again,